Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ##### 5. Buy seedlings or sow seeds

-Buy the plants/seedlings and or transplant the seedling you have sown indoors.
+Buy the seedlings and/or transplant the seedling you have sown indoors.

 \*Important Note:
 If you are someone who has ended up collecting tons of plastic seedlings pots and is not sure what to do, this is your call.
 Mitre10 has stepped up a great initiative called [Pot Recycle](https://www.mitre10.co.nz/potrecycling.) – where now they accept CLEAN, unwanted pots for recycling.
 Make sure you thoroughly clean them!
 Also, save some for next year’s seedlings process, I honestly hope they could come up with biodegradable pots in the near future.

+##### 6. Pest control